-Immediate steps must be taken by the government and opposition to avoid further militarization and ethnicization of the conflict.
-The Imbonerakure should be disarmed and demobilized.
-Allegations of systematic human rights violations and abuses must be investigated and perpetrators held accountable.
+Practical steps must be taken by the government and opposition to avoid any further militarization and ethnicization of the conflict.
+Allegations of systematic human rights violations and abuses must be credibly investigated and perpetrators held accountable.

-The government should engage constructively with the political dialogue led by the EAC and collaborate with the UNSC and OHCHR.
-The Commission of Inquiry should be permitted to enter Burundi to conduct its mandated investigation.
-The government should also reconsider its withdrawal from the ICC.
-The UNSC and the international community should impose targeted sanctions against all those who threaten peace and security in Burundi, including the list of suspected perpetrators of crimes against humanity supplied by the Commission of Inquiry.
+The government should engage constructively with the political dialogue led by the EAC and collaborate with the UNSC, OHCHR and HRC.
+The Col should be permitted to enter Burundi to conduct its mandated investigation.
+The UNSC and the international community should impose targeted sanctions against all those who continue to threaten peace and security in

+Burundi, including the list of suspected perpetrators of crimes against humanity supplied by the Col.